mongodb-partners/MEANStack_with_Atlas_on_AWS_EB/README.md

 ## Summary:

 Any containerized application can be deployed within no time using this template.
-Please check out the “Application Modernization with Fargate” to have similar deployments on AWS Fargate
+Please check out the [Application Modernization with Fargate](https://github.com/mongodb-partners/MEANStack_with_Atlas_on_Fargate) to have similar deployments on AWS Fargate

 Pls share your feedback/queries to partners@mongodb.com